 Since becoming a 501(c)3, we have fed the social media channels with everyday HOSTL stories as well as the stories we build together with our partners.
 The subjects, no matter how we meet them, give us the biggest gift of all: to be able to keep the storytelling alive.
 HOSTL will always provide free content for the public on our pages.
 And, for organizational sustainability, we have been able to flourish from a mix of paid content partnerships, photography sales, grants, speaking engagements, and donations.

-Today, the HOSTL team has grown to include a board of directors made up of 5 people; the storytelling team made up of 1 lead storyteller, 3 storytellers, and a few volunteer editors; as well as the book team which fluctuates between 10-15 creatives depending on the phase of the project.
+Today, the HOSTL team has grown to include a board of directors, the storytelling team, and a few volunteer editors, as well as the book team which fluctuated between 10-15 creatives depending on the phase of the project.
 We’re still a small team, and we realize that with so many engaged followers, our stories can make a large impact.
 We do not always agree with the featured subjects’ statements or points of view.
 Nevertheless, we do believe in valuing and promoting a culture that listens, and we are committed to sharing content that allows for conversation, growth, and reflection.

 Because the co-founders and storytelling team have a background in social work, public health, and documentary street photography, our project offers a unique lens.
 We are open to interviewing anyone who is on the street in St. Louis when we are there too and having an honest conversation.
 Interviews may last anywhere from three minutes to an hour and a half.
 Of all the things we hear and that people confide in us, we’re always searching for and asking ourselves, “What’s the story?”